 We have 100% pass rate for the sports medicine Certificate of Added Qualification from our graduates who have taken the CAQ.

 We are actively involved with the American Medical Society for Sports Medicine.
-Program Director, Stephen Paul, M.D., started the sports medicine Certificate of Added Qualification In-Service Training Exam in 2006 and he continues to chair this subcommittee which first offered the in-service exam in 2008.
+Our former Fellowship Director, Stephen Paul, M.D., started the sports medicine Certificate of Added Qualification In-Service Training Exam in 2006 and he continues to chair this subcommittee which first offered the in-service exam in 2008.